Want a secure job with a future? Becoming a scientist could be your best bet

 Over time, improving our knowledge in the fields of maths, physics and biology becomes crucial in order to improve the production of goods and services – such as labour, capital, material and systems.

 The use of new knowledge makes those components more productive, allowing the economy to expand in two major ways.

 - Production has increased due to more output produced for every bit of input.
 Thanks to the recent knowledge gained from the three sciences, 14.2% of production in the economy now uses these methods.
-If those advances didn’t occur, production would have been lost.
+If those advances didn’t occur, production would be lost.

 Science also has other impacts on the economy as well.
-More than 1 million jobs or 10% of Australian employment is linked to the advances in science.
+More than one million jobs or 10% of Australian employment is linked to scientific advances.

 Exports that are associated with advances in science are valued at $84 billion a year.
 These exports make up 32% of Australia’s goods exports and equivalent to 25% of total Aussie exports of goods and services.